OEM Windshield Replacement Guide: Everything You Need to Know

 Keeping your OEM windshield clean is essential for clarity and longevity.
 Follow these steps:

-- Use a high-quality glass cleaner that is ammonia-free to avoid damage.
+- Use a high-quality, ammonia-free glass cleaner to avoid damage.

 - Wipe with a microfiber cloth to prevent scratches.